-Global Environmental Policy Score: 7 Estonia is engaged in a broad spectrum of activities to advance global environmental policy, but Estonia rarely, if ever, takes a proactive position in this area.
+Estonia is engaged in a broad spectrum of activities to advance global environmental policy, but Estonia rarely, if ever, takes a proactive position in this area.
 Still, it has joined most important global and European agreements and displayed its commitment to these international agreements and targets.
-The Ministry of Environment focuses on two aspects of international cooperation: using international experience to improve the state of the environment in Estonia, and using Estonia's experience to provide support to other countries.
+Estonia ratified the Paris Agreement (31 October 2016) and is taking steps to switch to more environmentally sustainable economic and behavioral models.
+In October 2014, Estonia agreed on EU energy and climate goals looking ahead to 2030.
+Broadly speaking, the Ministry of Environment focuses on two aspects of international cooperation: using international experience to improve the state of the environment in Estonia, and using Estonia's experience to provide support to other countries.